 There are some things you should never rush but, when it comes to the speed that your website loads, faster is always better.
-It used to be our internet connections that were slow but, with today’s superfast-broadband, 4G & fibre-optic internet connections, the problem of load times is more likely to be slow (cheap) web-hosting.
-There are other potential causes, of course, but if your hosting is slow, nothing else you do will make a difference and those slow load times can have a significant impact on how your customers react to your site.
-Something as fundamental as good quality hosting is often overlooked when formulating a digital strategy.
+It used to be our internet connections that were slow but, with today’s superfast-broadband, 5G & fibre-optic internet connections, the problem of load times is more likely to be slow (cheap) web-hosting.
+There are other potential causes, of course, but if your hosting is slow, nothing else you do will make a difference and those slow load times might have a significant impact on how your customers react to your site.
+Something as fundamental as good quality hosting is often overlooked when formulating an SEO strategy or considering customer experience.

 Why does load time matter?